- Here’s the diagram – what’s the question, see also Algebra Snippets

 - Mini-tests (or self checks)

-- Treasure Hunts – see the sample resources on Mathsbox for some lovely resources; MathsBox is a (very good value in my opinion) subscription site with an extensive collection of quality resources; even without a subscription, there are many free samples so you can see and use several very useful resources.
+- Treasure Hunts – see the sample topic resources on Mathsbox (and more free samples on Mathsbox) for some lovely resources; MathsBox is a (very good value in my opinion) subscription site with an extensive collection of quality resources; even without a subscription, there are many free samples so you can see and use several very useful resources.
 The settlers and Bingo activities are ideal for a series of short recall/revision type questions.
 I do like the attractive presentation of the resources on this site (as well as the content of course!)
 Treasure Hunts will get students moving around the room.
 See also Loop Activities / Treasure Hunts.
 On the subject of moving around the room, you could try an activity using post-its; see for example this Surds post-it challenge on TES.